WeiTing35/python-machine-learning-clustering/README.md

 python-machine-learning-Classification
 For the beginners who would like to learn ML/DL.

-In this example,we can learn how to use sklearn to classificate the dataset.
+In this example,we can learn how to use scikit-learn to have some cluster analysis.
+Clustering is a kind of Unsupervised learning which infers a function to describe hidden structure from “unlabeled” data .

 1.BLE RSSI Dataset for Indoor localization and Navigation Data Set